-Mind's Eye Founder: Sara Renae Holloway
+Mind's Eye Owner & Founder: Sara Renae Lubin Holloway

 She graduated with a Bachelor of Fine Arts in Art Education from The School of The Art Institute of Chicago in 2009.
 Sara also received an Illinois State CPS certification with a Type 10 endorsement in Visual Arts and Special Education.

-Since 2005, Sara has taught, managed and developed fine art curriculum for a handful of Chicago independent art studios (Unicoi, Paintbrush, One Strange Bird), several CPS/Chicago Charter schools, as well as for The School Of The Art Institute-Young Artist Studio program.
-She was the Director Of Education at One River School Of Art + Design in Lincoln Square for two years before it abruptly closed in January, 2021.
+Since 2006, Sara has taught, managed and developed fine art curriculum for several Chicago independent art studios (Unicoi Studio, The Paintbrush, One Strange Bird), various CPS/Chicago Charter schools, as well as for The School Of The Art Institute-Young Artist Studio program.
+She lives with her husband and daughter in Lincoln Square, Chicago.

 "For me, art is not just about learning how to draw or paint but is always intrinsically connected to taking chances and trusting oneself to experiment and make "mistakes" along the way.
 My whole teaching practice and process as an Artist/Educator/Mentor is to be 100% genuine in my ability to facilitate a safe and creative environment for confidence building.
 That's what I truly believe art is all about...confidence."